kappapiana/transtimezone/README.md

 the system.

 If you omit any parameter, the program will ask to enter the date and time string.
-Remeber that it must be entered in the ISO format `YYYY-MM-DD HH:MM`.
+Remember that it must be entered in the ISO format `YYYY-MM-DD HH:MM`.

 At the end, you will have a list of times